What Is The Speed Of Sound In Metres Per Second

 Trends and Latest Developments: Contemporary Perspectives on Sound Speed

 2. Underwater Acoustics and Marine Biology: Understanding the speed of sound in water is critical for studying marine life and developing underwater communication systems.
-Recent research has focused on the impact of ocean acidification and climate change on the speed of sound in seawater, as these factors can affect how marine animals communicate and navigate.
+Recent research has focused on the impact of ocean acidification and climate change on the speed of sound in seawater, as these factors can affect how marine animals communicate and figure out.
 Sophisticated sonar technologies are also being developed to map the ocean floor and detect underwater objects with greater precision.

 5. The Continued Exploration of Hypersonic Travel: The speed of sound remains a critical factor in the development of hypersonic aircraft.
 Understanding the complex aerodynamic effects that occur at speeds exceeding Mach 5 (five times the speed of sound) is crucial for designing efficient and safe hypersonic vehicles.
 Research is ongoing to develop new materials and technologies that can withstand the extreme temperatures and pressures encountered during hypersonic flight.